soichi-berson/daily_report-app-OU_final_project-/README.md

 ```

 ## ▶️ How to Run

-1. Ensure MongoDB is running and contains the required PVF and IBT collections.
+1.Ensure MongoDB is running and contains:
+- PVF and IBT collections with audience data.
-2. Load the trained KMeans and LSTM models into GridFS.
+- Trained KMeans and LSTM models (and their scalers) stored in GridFS within the model_storage database.
-3. Run:
+2. Run:
 ```bash
 python main.py
 ```
-4. The script will:
+3. The script will:
    - Fetch audience data for the given date
    - Perform clustering and anomaly detection
    - Generate plots and tables for the daily report